Skip to content

 Test Plans from Apple

-One great resource for test plans: Apple itself.
+One great resource for test plans is Apple itself.
 The company supplies sample plans as part of its AppleSeed for IT program.
-(In the AppleSeed site, go to the Test Plans and Additional Resources section of the Downloads tab.)
-These plans cover a wide range of topics, including Microsoft Exchange, managed software updates, data separation, and more.
-They're also incredibly thorough.
+On the AppleSeed site, click Resources, then navigate to the Test Plans & Documentation section.

 You will likely find items in Apple’s plans you’ve never even considered testing.
 Even if you don’t need to test the specific scenarios or conditions covered by Apple’s test plans, they’re excellent templates to use in planning tests of your own.